Skip to main content

 From component health to incident communication - purpose-built for on-chain infrastructure.

 RPC endpoints, chains, APIs, and custom services are all first-class components.
-Health updates automatically from your BlackTide monitors — no manual status toggling.
+Health updates automatically from your BlackTide monitors - no manual status toggling.
+When an RPC monitor detects block height lag exceeding your threshold, the corresponding status page component automatically transitions to 'Degraded' - your users see the problem reflected in real time without any manual intervention from your team.

-Model complex multi-chain infrastructure accurately with nested components — Ethereum mainnet, Optimism, and Arbitrum as sub-components of your RPC layer.
+Model complex multi-chain infrastructure accurately with nested components - Ethereum mainnet, Optimism, and Arbitrum as sub-components of your RPC layer.
+This granularity lets users understand exactly what is affected: if Arbitrum RPC is degraded but Ethereum is healthy, users can continue Ethereum transactions without confusion about the scope of the incident.

 Chronological incident updates with markdown support give your users and stakeholders a single, clear record from detection through resolution.
+Incident timelines with markdown let you include technical detail for developers (block height, RPC error codes) and plain-language updates for end users in the same record - filtered by audience.

 Users subscribe via email, RSS, or webhook and receive automatic notifications when incidents are created, updated, or resolved.
+Email subscribers receive HTML-formatted incident notifications with component status, affected chains, and a link to the full incident timeline - reducing support volume by keeping users proactively informed.

 Custom domain, your logo, your brand colors, and full CSS overrides.
 Your status page should look like it belongs to you, not to a third-party tool.
+Enterprise teams can inject custom CSS that completely overrides BlackTide's default styles - achieving a status page visually indistinguishable from a custom-built solution at a fraction of the development cost.

 Use Cases